d-sanoj/markdown-to-qti-app/README.md

 This will create a DMG file in the `dist/` folder that you can distribute to users.

+## Install Release versionof the app

+View [Simple_Install.md](Simple_Install.md) and follow the instructions to intall the release versionof the app.

 ## Usage

 1. Open the app